 For time-series use cases such as logging, metrics, and APM, you typically store data in time-based indexes.
 As this data ages, practicing good index management ensures that your data is being stored in the most cost-effective way possible.
 In practical terms this means that, if you customize a deployment that includes more than one data configuration, you must also specify how Elasticsearch Service should manage your indices.

 In a hot-warm architecture, you can use index curation to specify where new indices are created initially and where they are moved to later on.
-However, index curation will soon be deprecated in favor of index lifecycle management (ILM), which offers additional features and more fine-grained control over indices.
+However, index curation has been deprecated in favor of index lifecycle management (ILM), which offers additional features and more fine-grained control over indices.
 For instance, using ILM you can enable automatic roll-over of index aliases to new indices when existing indices become too large or too old, and you can set indices to be deleted when they are no longer useful.